KhalipskiSiarhei/Tech-Interview-Questions/JS/js-questions.md

 *	How do you check if a key exists in an object?
 *	How do you loop through or enumerate javascript object?
 *	How do you test for an empty object?
-*	What is an arguments object?
-*	How do you display the current date in javascript?
 *	How do you compare two date objects?
 *	What is an app shell model?
 *	Can we define properties for functions?